Balooog/Project_Yolkless/README.md

 - Open the in-game **Settings** panel to choose 100 % / 110 % / 125 % text scale, enable High Contrast UI, and copy Diagnostics to the clipboard.
 - The new Visual Effects checkbox toggles the Feed Particles module (default ON) for lower-spec or distraction-free play.
+- A Reset Save button (with confirmation) clears `user://save.json` and reloads the session instantly.
 - Diagnostics export includes build/seed metadata, tier state, upgrade/research snapshots, constants, and the last 200 log lines (sanitised).
 - The High Contrast toggle applies WCAG AA compliant themes to the storage bar and feed meter for both dark and light backgrounds.
 - Offline resumes surface a single popup per session summarising Egg Credits earned while away.